fcambus/spleen/README.md

 ### macOS

-macOS users should use the `.otf` files provided in the release tarballs.
+macOS users should use the `.dfont` files provided in the release tarballs.

-Since version 1.7.0, `.dfont` files are not generated anymore.

 ### Windows